 July 9 ALTANTSÖGTS

-Explorations of the area in the vicinity of Altantsögts, and spend time with the family, who share the practice of Eagle hunting and learn about Kazakh traditions.
+Today the group will explore the area in the vicinity of Altantsögts, and spend time with the family, who share the practice of Eagle hunting and learn about Kazakh traditions.
 We can bring the hunters on horseback to scenic locations for photography.
 Their home base is excellent for photography of nomadic tasks.
-Kids horses, livestock, milking, handicrafts.
+(B,L,D)

 July 10 Tavanbelchir

-Depart for Tavanbelchir which is a fairly high mountain where there is eternal snow on the mountain tops, which makes for great landscape photography.
-Perhaps even bring the eagle with hunters to this location for a different backdrop.
+Depart for Tavanbelchir which is a fairly high mountains where there is eternal snow on the mountain tops, which makes for great landscape photography.
+Perhaps even bring the eagle hunters to this location for a different backdrop.
+(B,L,D)

 July 11 HOVD-RURAL NAADAM

-Today we will drive to rural Naadam early, to experience Naadam Games of Mongol communities wrestling and horse racing.
+Today we will depart early in the morning to rural Naadam, to experience Naadam Games of the local Mongol communities which entails wrestling and horse racing.
 People will dress up in their best attire as entire communities gather.
-Also community members in the diaspora, such as residents in Ulaanbaatar, Ölgii or Hovd will have come to be with their kin.
 Nomads have trained their horses for 21 days for speeds of up until 20 miles per hour in full gallop.
 The children, aged 4 to 12 years old are the jockeys.

 July 12 HOVD

-Hovd is a small multi-ethnic town of Halkh Mongols, Myangad Mongols, Kazakhs etc. It has both Buddhist temples and a mosque as well as an interesting local museum.
-There are markets here to explore.
-As Hovd is the provincial capital it will gather the Naadam competitors from the entire province.
-Some wrestlers and horse trainers will have come here all the way from the Dzungarian Gobi, on the China-Xinjiang border.
-The games in Hovd will possibly add also archery, as the Uriankhai ethnic group are keen archers.
+Hovd is a small multi-ethnic town of Halkh Mongols, Myangad Mongols, and Kazakhs.
+It has both Buddhist temples and a mosque as well as an interesting local museum.
+There are markets here to explore as well.
+As Hovd is the provincial capital, Naadam competitors from the entire province gather here.
+Some wrestlers and horse trainers will have come all the way from the Dzungarian Gobi, on the China-Xinjiang border.
+The games in Hovd may also include archery, as the Uriankhai ethnic group are keen archers.
+(B,L,D)

 July 13 HUI DOLOON HUDAG VIA ULAANBAATAR

 Early in the morning we will drive to the airport for the domestic flight to Ulaanbaatar.
-After arrival at the airport we will exit Ulaanbatar to the west and drive 40km to Hui Doloon Hudag, the grasslands outside the city where the Naadam horse races take place.
+After arrival at the airport the group will depart Ulaanbatar traveling west and drive to Hui Doloon Hudag, the grasslands outside the city where the Naadam horse races take place.
+The Naadam games continue with wrestling and horse racing.
+(B,L,D)

 July 14 HUSTAI NATIONAL PARK

-This week the national park main locations is fairly crowded.
-The park is however large and it is possible to avoid the crowds as we are lodged at Hui Doloon Hudag.
-We can use park biologist guidance for avoidance as much as possible, lining up our itinerary with the best possible wildlife sightings.
+The group will explore the Hustai National Park with the assistance of a park biologist who will provide guidance for the best possible wildlife sightings.
 Since it is the warm summer period we expect the Przrewalskii Horses will descend from the mountains to drink in the evening.
+(B,L,D)

 July 15 ULAANBAATAR

 We will start off the day with a morning visit to the community groups who inhabit the fringes of Hustai with their livestock.
-We will enjoy a local wonderful lunch provided by the locals, partners in the conservation of Hustai.
+We will enjoy a wonderful lunch provided by the locals, partners in the conservation of Hustai.
 After lunch meet with Shaman and attend their ceremony before returning to UB.
-There are nearby small mountains in the park which are sacred.
+There are nearby small mountains in the park that are revered as sacred which can be used as a backdrop for our photo session with the Shaman.
+(B,L)

 July 16 FLY OUT